What is Bitcoin?

 How to trade Bitcoin

 You can trade Bitcoin at City Index as a Spread Bet and CFD.
 When you trade Bitcoin at City Index you do not own any underlying Bitcoin assets and do not need a virtual wallet, you are speculating on price movements between Bitcoin and USD.
-Our spreads start at $50 and our pricing is based on the underlying price from multiple, reputable exchanges.
+Our pricing is based on the underlying price from multiple, reputable exchanges.

 When you trade Bitcoin at City Index you are trading on leverage and this means you can gain a larger exposure to the market than might be possible by buying actual Bitcoins.
 This means that you can open a position without tying up a lot of your capital and can benefit from sharp market movements.